Dallas Travel Guide: The Coolest City You Should Visit

 One thing that I love the most when travelling is finding a good rooftop bar to enjoy the skylines.
 We never go to a new city or country without checking out at least one rooftop bar.
 Dallas is no different.
 Rooftop bars have been popping up in the last few years.
 In case you did not know, Dallas was voted as one of the top 10 best skyline in the world in 2014 by USA Today!
 What better way to enjoy our view than to see it rooftop.

-There are quite of few spots to enjoy the view.
-Click this link here and save it for my upcoming blog post in early spring 2019 for a complete list of the best rooftop bars in Dallas.
+There are quite of few spots to enjoy the view. ***COMING SOON MARCH 2020: Complete Dallas Rooftop Guide!
+Click this link here and save it for a complete list of the best rooftop bars in Dallas.
 Some popular favorites is Waterproof at the Statler Hotel, the Happiest Hour in Harwood District and The Gallery Rooftop Lounge in the Canvas Hotel formerly known as The Soda Bar of NYLO Southside Hotel.
 The food here is great!
 I highly recommend getting housed smoked salmon and the Dali’s Passion as the drink.
 These city views never get old and most places in Dallas when it is too cold, they put up clear plastic covers to keep the warmth in.

 The Happiest Hour